Thursday, 30 September 2021

 Strictly I should say that this is the Battle of Bantam Bathtubbed, since it's a little scaled down.
 And the idea of a bathtubbed naval battle does appeal, it has to be said.

 But, anyway, this is the result of another foray into the archives at Three Decks.
-It was fought off the northwestern tip of Java on 27th December 1601, when eight Portuguese galleons from Goa, supported by some twenty or so fustas (small galleys) under AndrĂ© Furtado de Mendonça met an exploration force five Dutch vessels under Walter Harmensz.
+It was fought off the northwestern tip of Java on 27th December 1601, when eight Portuguese galleons from Goa, supported by some twenty or so fustas (small galleys) under AndrĂ© Furtado de Mendonça met an exploration force of five Dutch vessels under Walter Harmensz.
 The Portuguese were forced to retreat.
 It seems there were skirmishes into the New Year, but eventually the Portuguese were driven off, allowing the Dutch to establish themselves in the East Indies.

 I scaled the battle down to match my available ships and table-size, plus to reduce the Portuguese force.
 I went with the following: